Blog posts

 title String The post title

-date YYYY-MM-DD HH:MM:SS Publication date (UTC)
+date YYYY-MM-DD HH:MM:SS [timezone] Publication date (see Date formats below)

 description String A short description or excerpt